2006 Seattle Seahawks season: Week 15: vs. San Francisco 49ers

 Despite the loss to the Cardinals, the Seahawks could still clinch the NFC West at home in a Thursday night game against the San Francisco 49ers with the Seahawks hoping to avenge the earlier loss to the 49ers.
-On a rainy, windy night, Seattle started off strong with RB Shaun Alexander getting a three-yard TD run for the only score of the first quarter.
+On a rainy, windy night, Seattle started off strong with running back Shaun Alexander getting a three-yard touchdown run for the only score of the first quarter.
 The 49ers offense was almost nonexistent in the first half, as seven of San Francisco's first eight drives ended in three-and-outs.
-However, the Seahawks still allowed a 39-yard field goal by Niners kicker Joe Nedney near the end of the half.
+However, the Seahawks still allowed a 39-yard field goal by 49ers kicker Joe Nedney near the end of the half.

 After a scoreless third quarter, Seattle's defense started giving way.
-49ers QB Alex Smith completed an 8-yard TD pass to TE Vernon Davis.
+49ers quarterback Alex Smith completed an 8-yard touchdown pass to tight end Vernon Davis.
 An unsportsmanlike conduct penalty on Davis combined with an excellent kickoff return by Nate Burleson gave Seattle prime field position at the San Francisco 33-yard line.
 However, the Seahawks failed to convert on a fourth down play on the first series from scrimmage, and turned the ball over on downs.
-Smith would take advantage by driving his team downfield and completing a 20-yard TD pass to RB Frank Gore.
-San Francisco delivered the final blow with Smith running for an 18-yard TD on a naked bootleg with no defenders near him.
-The Seahawks got a 22-yard touchdown from QB Matt Hasselbeck to TE Jerramy Stevens with under two minutes left, but it wouldn't be enough as Seattle would get swept by the 49ers.
+Smith would take advantage by driving his team downfield and completing a 20-yard touchdown pass to running back Frank Gore.
+San Francisco delivered the final blow with Smith running for an 18-yard touchdown on a naked bootleg with no defenders near him.
+The Seahawks got a 22-yard touchdown from quarterback Matt Hasselbeck to tight end Jerramy Stevens with under two minutes left, but it wouldn't be enough as Seattle would get swept by the 49ers.
 With the loss, the Seahawks fell to 8–6.

 Week 16: vs. San Diego Chargers

 Trying to end a two-game skid, the Seahawks went home for a Week 16 fight with the San Diego Chargers.
-After a scoreless first quarter, the Chargers struck in the second quarter with QB Philip Rivers completing a 9-yard TD pass to WR Vincent Jackson for the only score of the period.
+After a scoreless first quarter, the Chargers struck in the second quarter with quarterback Philip Rivers completing a 9-yard touchdown pass to wide receiver Vincent Jackson for the only score of the period.
 In the third quarter, San Diego increased its lead with kicker Nate Kaeding nailing a 46-yard field goal.
-Fortunately, Seattle started to strike back with RB Shaun Alexander getting a 33-yard TD run.
+Fortunately, Seattle started to strike back with running back Shaun Alexander getting a 33-yard touchdown run.
 However, the Chargers answered back with Kaeding kicking a 40-yard field goal.
-In the fourth quarter, the Seahawks finally took the lead with Alexander getting a 9-yard TD run, along with kicker Josh Brown's 33-yard field goal.
-However, the Chargers wrapped up the game with Rivers and Jackson hooking up again on a 37-yard TD pass.
+In the fourth quarter, the Seahawks finally took the lead with Alexander getting a 9-yard touchdown run, along with kicker Josh Brown's 33-yard field goal.
+However, the Chargers wrapped up the game with Rivers and Jackson hooking up again on a 37-yard touchdown pass.
 With the loss, Seattle fell to 8–7.